Steve-Tech/Blog/_posts/2021-10-15-qnap-switch-serial-console.md

 **Config**

-There's also some extra VLAN config in `/etc/iss_vlan.txt` that might let you tag VLAN 1.
+There's also some extra VLAN config in `/etc/iss_vlan.txt` that might let you tag VLAN 1, otherwise I'm sure the Aricent interface will.